cseelye/webex-video-converter/README.md

 For simplicity, the file to be converted must be somewhere under your home directory.
 The helper script mounts your home directory into the same path in the container - if your home is in /home/cseelye on your host, it will be in /home/cseelye in the container as well.
 This means that any paths you use for files will work when passed into the container.

 ## Usage ##
 The arguments passed to the convert script are passed verbatim to the nbr2mp4 script in the container.
+After cloning this repo, just run the convert script with the same arguments you would use for the nbr2mp4 script.

 ```Usage: ./nbr2mp4 SOURCE [MP4_DIRECTORY] [FPS]